 - The breach of duty must have been the cause of the loss, injury or damage to you (causation)

 If your treatment during birth came with an outcome that you don’t like, that doesn’t necessarily mean you have a claim.
 You also won’t have a claim if there is a reasonable mistake that a medical professional has made.
 The medical professionals within the hospital must show that they provided the standard of care that a reasonable body of medical professionals in the same field would regard as acceptable.
 Your Hospital experience may have resulted in an inappropriate suggestion of treatment.
 They may also have failed to refer you to a specialist or acted on the result of tests.

 Who is liable?

-If your medical practitioner didn’t do their job properly in completing the procedure and keeping you as safe as reasonably possible, then they may be liable for the pain, suffering and other factors that may have occurred.
+If your medical practitioner didn’t do their job properly in delivering your baby and keeping you as safe as reasonably possible, then they may be liable for the pain, suffering and other factors that may have occurred.

+Our specialist solicitors can easily work out who’s liable for causing you or your loved one to suffer.
+So, call us free on 1800 106 107 to see if you have a case.
 When calling us, there are no hidden fees; no upfront payments and you have the peace of mind that you have no obligation to make a claim.
-So, call our no win, no drama lawyers on 1800 106 107 to see if you have a claim.

 There are a number of errors that can be presented as a childbirth negligence case including:

 - Hospital-acquired illnesses and infections (such as MRSA)

 - Misdiagnosis or failure to adequately test, diagnose and treat before or after childbirth